Sunday, October 21, 2012

 Majorelle Blues

-Whilst travelling on a downtown bus, a smartly dressed older man seemed to shadow us.
-It wasn’t until we were about to get off that we realised he was trying to pick pockets.
+A smartly dressed older man seemed to shadow us whilst we travelled through the city on a downtown bus.
+It wasn’t until we were about to get off that we realised he had been trying to pick pockets.
 He had, desperate to get a wallet, made a large cut in a fellow travellers pants with a sharp knife.
 Nasty!
+We should have taken a photo for our Guide to give to the Police.
+I have to say though, that there was a decent Police presence in Marrakesh.

 Our destination, the Majorelle Gardens, was a quiet (and secure haven) where we could gather our wits and experience a colourful Marrakesh in a painterly way.
 The small museum of Berber costume inside the Gardens is quite stunning and presented as only Yves St Laurent would have wanted it.
 The other Museum with fantastic costume displays well worth visiting in Marrakesh was Maison Tiskiwin, home since 1950 to Dutch expat, Bert Flint.
 As you can imagine, his Berber collection is something to be admired (and desired).